YinJC/jsonlite/README.md

 \showJsonValueById{\jsonJsonData}{"id"}      %=> 456
 ```

-# Restriction
+# Restrictions

+* You can not use unbalanced text within JSON object.
-It doesn't distinguish number and string.
+* It doesn't distinguish number and string.